-General
+Contorial

-Number of customers 16,310
+Number of customers 18,134

-Segment target revenue \$18.2 million
+Segment target revenue \$21,122 million

 The General Customer Load Group is for any connection made to our Low Voltage (400 volt) network including single and three phase with the exception of irrigation connections that exceed 20kW.
-End users within this category are charged based on the maximum capacity of their supply (size of their fusing) charged in cents/day and the quantity of electricity consumed (kWh) charged in cents/kWh, separated between Controlled and Uncontrolled supply.
-There are multiple meter options available to allow customer choice with regards to their Controlled, Uncontrolled and Night time usage.
+End users within this category are charged based on the maximum capacity of their supply (size of their fusing) charged in cents/day and the quantity of electricity consumed (kWh) charged in cents/kWh.
+The volume charge is further separated between Controlled and Uncontrolled supply.
+There are multiple meter options available to provide customer choice with regards to their Controlled, Uncontrolled and Night time usage.